two-life/two-life.github.io/_coverpage.md

 > Nice to meet you ：）

-- Simple and lightweight (~18kB gzipped)
+- Write your diary to record a special day
-- No statically built html files
+- Share your diary with the opposite sex
-- Multiple themes
+- Find your other half

 [GitHub](https://github.com/airingursb/two-life)
 [Get Started](#docsify)